Bray boxing club shooting: Arrests and charges

 Gerard Cervi, of no fixed abode, was arrested and charged at a special sitting of Bray District Court in September 2018.
 The 31-year-old was originally from East Wall.

 A woman in her 20s was arrested in relation to the case, but released without charge.

 Cervi was also charged with the attempted murders of Peter Taylor and Ian Britton in January 2019.
 He was sent for trial in February 2019.

 On 1 December 2023, Gerard Cervi was sentenced to life in prison after being found guilty on a single murder charge.
 No definitive motive was established.

 Aftermath

 Pete Taylor spoke of his distress in the aftermath of the shooting both at the event and at the death of his close friend Bobby Messett, who had joined the gym in 2010.
-Petes' partner Karen Brown said on Instagram that she and Pete were relocating abroad after a "turbulent summer".
+Pete's partner Karen Brown said on Instagram that she and Pete were relocating abroad after a "turbulent summer".